UtrechtUniversity/ricgraph/README.md

 participated, as well as the relations between these entities.
 Examples of *research results* are publications, data sets, and software.

-Example use cases from the application area research information are:
+Example use cases (and sub graphs) from the application area research information are:

 | Use case                                                                                                                                                                                                                                                        | In Ricgraph (click to enlarge)                              |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|